fluentiot/fluentiot/README.md

 ```

 #### `.event(name: string).on()`
-When an event is emitted.
+When an event is emitted, no matter the value
 ```javascript
 scenario('Pretty colours')
     .when()